EFM Methodology vs. EFM Technology?

 So what’s the correct answer to this question?

 Companies need to purchase technology solutions that are compatible with the business methodology already in use in their organization or they run the risk to do everything around the “features” of the product, thinking that by following every feature and clicking everything it has to offer, they will reach their goal, almost like a video-game.
 Unfortunately reality tells a different story.
 The hope that more features will do the trick has been deceiving so many technology buyers from the beginning of computers.

 If the solution was based on “how many features an Enterprise Feedback Management then why large companies are still using market research firms to develop a strategy for actual improvement?

 So the real question that every organization should ask is: Which business improvement strategy should we use (Six Sigma, Lean, Kaizen Project, etc…)?
-Lucky enough, our RPM software suite combines both.
+Lucky enough, our RTPM software suite combines both.
 Based on the principles of Six Sigma, our system supplies companies with all the features they need for performance management and continuous improvement.
 Learn more about Spectos technology and see for yourself.